The childlike and the childish

 I’ve mentally scrambled to find a rule that might have just been broken, to force things back to the way I wanted.

-If I did that, it wouldn’t be out of a genuine, sincere concern for the rules we’re all abiding by, or the game we’re all playing; it would just be because it’s a convenient vehicle to help me get what I want in that moment.
+But I know deep down that if I did that, just like my kid, I’d be making that rule up, or enforcing it unfairly—not out of a genuine, sincere concern for the game or its rules, but just because it’s a convenient vehicle to help me get what I want in that moment.

 We want him to know the rules matter all the time, and not just when it’s convenient for him.

-But today, I and many others learned, in a way very few actually understood or anticipated, exactly how utterly childish so many of our friends and neighbors we’re playing the game with actually are.
+But today, I and many others learned, in a way very few actually understood or anticipated, exactly how utterly childish so many of the friends and neighbors we’re playing the game with actually are.
 How far they’re willing to go, and how much they’re willing to overlook, in the name of making the game go the way they want it to.

 All that matters is their team winning.
 Even if it destroys them.
 Even if it destroys the game itself.